alkhrom/Git-demo2/index.md

 Unicode in itself is nothing else than a vast lookup table to map each and every character in the Unicode character set to its own code point.
 ![enter image description here](https://lh3.googleusercontent.com/i4KF4qMjV5-Q2Hp-lNxEdfEzD49m9Wx-aQl0Ug8nGx1s1t2sWh4Fl1bVQtb8O8zDGHdeyI31V90R)
 By convention, code points are commonly written in the format of U+XXXX~16~.
 For instance the code point for  the Cyrillic capital "Ж" is U+0416.
-As soon as the code point for a character is found, *encoding* comes into action to build an in-memory representation for the code point according to the encoding scheme rules (there may be, and actually are, different encoding schemes, mostly due to historical reasons).
+As soon as the code point for a character is found in, *encoding* comes into action to build an in-memory representation for the code point according to the encoding scheme rules (there may be, and actually are, different encoding schemes, mostly due to historical reasons).